sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

     parent: maintain-sensu
 ---

-This page describes best practices for making Sensu backups and processes for restoring Sensu instances for disaster recovery.
+This page describes best practices for making Sensu configuration backups and processes for restoring your Sensu configuration for disaster recovery.

 The disaster recovery processes include steps for creating a backup, but you must make backups *before* you need to use them.
 Read [best practices for backups][2] for more information.

-{{% notice warning %}}
-**IMPORTANT**: You may need to adjust the example commands provided in these disaster recovery processes according to your Sensu configuration.<br><br>
-The recommended backup steps do not include events because events may be outdated due to the time elapsed between making backups and restoring resources.
-{{% /notice %}}

 ## Disaster recovery for PostgreSQL